Hey there, lovebirds. Tomorrow’s Valentine’s Day. Are you craving something sweet?

-- 1/2 cup (48 g) unsweetened cocoa powder or cacao powder*
+- 1/2 cup unsweetened cocoa powder or cacao powder*

-- optional: pinch sea salt, plus more to taste
+- 1 pinch sea salt (optional // plus more to taste)

-- Arrange 14 mini cupcake liners on a small baking sheet.
+- Arrange 14 (amount as original recipe is written // adjust if altering batch size)mini cupcake liners on a small baking sheet.
 Set aside.

 - Add 2 inches of water to a large saucepan and bring to a boil over medium high heat.
 Then set a medium glass or ceramic mixing bowl on top, making sure it’s not touching the water (this creates a “double boiler”).